Cluster-Adaptive Feature Extraction and its Theoretical Foundation with Minkowski Weighted k-Means: Conclusion

 \section{Conclusion}

-In this paper, we provide a theoretical analysis of the $mwk$-means algorithm.
-We show that its objective function can be expressed as a power-mean aggregation of within-cluster dispersions, yielding a unified interpretation of the role of the Minkowski exponent.
-This formulation enables us to derive bounds for the objective, characterise the structure and scaling behaviour of the feature weights, and establish standard convergence guarantees for the algorithm.
+In this paper, we provide a theoretical analysis of the $mwk$-means algorithm and introduce CAFE, a new method for cluster-adaptive feature extraction.
+On the theoretical side, we show that the $mwk$-means objective function can be expressed as a power-mean aggregation of within-cluster dispersions, yielding a unified interpretation of the role of the Minkowski exponent.
+This formulation enables us to derive bounds for the objective, characterise the structure and scaling behaviour of the feature weights, and establish convergence guarantees for the algorithm.
 This perspective clarifies how the choice of the exponent governs the trade-off between feature selectivity and uniformity, and explains the mechanism by which features with higher dispersion are suppressed.
-Beyond providing a theoretical foundation for $mwk$-means, these results contribute to a broader understanding of feature-weighted clustering methods.
-Features that consistently receive low weights across a range of values of \(p\) may be interpreted as robustly irrelevant across different distance geometries and could be considered for removal prior to clustering.
+Features that consistently receive low weights across a range of values of $p$ may be interpreted as robustly irrelevant across different distance geometries and could be considered for removal prior to clustering.

+Building on this theoretical foundation, we introduce CAFE that uses the feature weights produced by $mwk$-means to rescale the data prior to unsupervised feature extraction.
+We prove that this rescaling reverses the within-cluster dispersion ordering, so that noisy features --- which inflate within-cluster dispersion --- receive lower dispersion in the rescaled data, while informative features are amplified.
+This provides a principled justification for applying standard feature extraction methods such as PCA, NMF, or ICA to the rescaled data.
+Experiments on nine UCI benchmark data sets corrupted with controlled within-cluster noise show that CAFE improves clustering quality over five baseline methods in 48 out of 54 experimental configurations, with the improvement growing consistently with both noise magnitude and noise level.

-Future work may explore extensions of this framework to other clustering formulations, as well as its implications for model selection and robustness in practical applications.
+Future work may explore extensions of CAFE to other clustering formulations, investigate the sensitivity of the method to the choice of $p$, and study its behaviour on data sets where the assumption linking high within-cluster dispersion to noise is only partially satisfied.